Barry1/Barry1/WSL.md

 ## Configuration

+You can finde many descriptions [here](https://docs.microsoft.com/en-us/windows/wsl/wsl-config) or within the text below.

 ### Global configuration

 For global settings the `.wslconfig` file is to be used.
 It has to be placed at `%USERPROFILE%\.wslconfig`

-The documentation is placed [here](https://docs.microsoft.com/de-de/windows/wsl/wsl-config#wsl-2-settings).
+The documentation is placed [here](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings).

 See the example